How to keep an erection without medication

 • Your diet, how much you exercise, and even how much alcohol you drink can all affect your ability to get an erection when you want one.

-• Taking care of any underlying medical conditions, like diabetes or heart disease, can also affect blood flow to the penis, making it easier to get hard.
+• Taking care of any underlying medical conditions, like diabetes or heart disease, can prevent damage to blood vessels and make it easier to get hard.

 Here's what we'll cover